RickyMexx/yocto-gl-vpt/README.md

     float anisotropy = 0;
     bool  htvolume   = false;
     vec3f scale = {1.0, 1.0, 1.0};
+    int event = 0;
     const trace::object* object = nullptr;
   };
 ```
-now containing heterogeneous volume flag for the path trace, a scale for voxels evaluation, and the object to which it refers to retrieve other information.
+It now contains heterogeneous volume flag for the path trace, a scale for voxels evaluation, the type of event happening and the object to which it refers to retrieve other information.
+The events are divided in ```{EVENT_NULL, EVENT_SCATTER, EVENT_ABSORB}``` and permits us to track the current situation of the rays path.
+The first one stands for the case when a null collision happened and means that a fictitious particle has been hit.
+We remind that in null-scattering algorithms we can see a heterogeneous volume as a mixture of real and fictitious particles and proceed on a path direction if these latter have been hit.
+The second event refers to the scattering case when a real particle has been hit and we have to scatter the ray.
+Finally, *EVENT_ABSORB* is the case when there is an absorption of the ray which leads to its extinction.

-The structure of the path tracer in ```yocto::pathtrace``` has undergone some changes to deal with the two different volumetric algorithms.
+The structure of the path tracer in ```yocto::pathtrace``` has undergone some changes to deal with the three different volumetric algorithms.
 A parameter ```std::string vpt``` is added to the ```trace_params``` structure in order to know the type of tracing.
 This value is automatically linked with the rendering app.

-// to-do
+The flow of the trace is a little different from Yocto's one because of a different approach used.
+In fact, we compute the weights and the distances of the three volumetric algorithms inside the functions themself instead of taking a step-by-step approach in the main ```pathtrace```.
+The weights are then multiplied by the main weight of the current trace.
+This new approach, which "forecasts" the total interaction in a single function step (that is O(n) with n the number of sampled distances) and which is also recommended by our references, shows a nice speedup on the computation of the paths.
+We also decide to compute the transmittance along the path in a simultaneous way instead of performing another cycle which would lead to O(n<sup>2</sup>).
+This further change scores a remarkable speedup.

-### Delta tracking
+### Delta Tracking

+The first algorithm, and the classic one if we want to say, we focused on is delta tracking.

+### Spectral Tracking

 // to-do